 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-Evidence in the Federal Circuit Court is usually given by affidavit.
+Evidence in the Federal Circuit and Family Court of Australia is usually given by affidavit.
 An affidavit is a written statement that is sworn or affirmed to be true.
-The judge in charge of your case may have made orders that:
+The Judge in charge of your case may have made orders that:

-You can get a blank affidavit form from:
+You can get a copy of a blank affidavit form from the: